Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## Drawing

 The image canvas is implemented using a JOGL NEWT `GLWindow` encapsulated within a `NewtCanvasAWT` which integrates into the rest of the Swing interface.
+To handle the situation in which the OpenGL context (`GLContext`) has to be recreated due to events in the underlying windowing system, the `GLWindow` uses a slave context derived from a master context of a dummy drawable. `GLListener` implements the event based mechanism for performing OpenGL rendering (`init()/dispose()/reshape()/display()`).
+All rendering ensues from `display()` in the AWT Event Dispatch Thread and uses the primary rendering context associated with the `GLWindow` for its lifetime.
+Similarly for initialization and disposal.

 The drawing on the image canvas is done entirely using GLSL programs.
 The following interfaces are available: